Riemannian game dynamics: Hessian game dynamics

-The only implication of $\game$ being strictly contractive used in the previous proof is that its Nash equilibrium is a \ac{GESS}.
+The only implication of $\game$ being strictly contractive used in the previous proof is that its \acl{NE} is a \ac{GESS}.
 More generally, if a game admits an \ac{ESS} $\eq$, applying the above arguments in a neighborhood of $\eq$ defined by a level set of $\breg(\eq,\cdot)$ yields the following result:

 \begin{theorem} Evolutionarily stable states are asymptotically stable under \eqref{eq:HD}. \end{theorem}